-Each \$1.00 increase (decrease) in the assumed public offering price of \$ per unit (which is the last reported sale price of our Common Stock on The Nasdaq Capital Market on , 2022) would increase (decrease) the net proceeds to us from this offering by approximately \$ million, assuming the number of units offered, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated offering expenses payable by us and assuming no exercise of the warrants included in the units and no sale of any pre-funded units in the offering by approximately \$ million, assuming that the price per unit for the offering remains at \$ (which is the last reported sale price of our Common Stock on The Nasdaq Capital Market on , 2022), and after deducting the estimated offering expenses payable by us and assuming no exercise of the warrants included in the units and no sale of any pre-funded units in the offering.
+Each \$1.00 increase (decrease) in the assumed public offering price of \$6.45 per unit (which is the last reported sale price of our Common Stock on The Nasdaq Capital Market on September 28, 2022) would increase (decrease) the net proceeds to us from this offering by approximately \$1.7 million, assuming the number of units offered, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated offering expenses payable by us and assuming no exercise of the warrants included in the units and no sale of any pre-funded units in the offering.
+Each 1,000,000 share increase (decrease) in the number of units offered by us in this offering would increase (decrease) the net proceeds to us from this offering by approximately \$5.8 million, assuming that the price per unit for the offering remains at \$6.45 (which is the last reported sale price of our Common Stock on The Nasdaq Capital Market on September 28, 2022), and after deducting the estimated offering expenses payable by us and assuming no exercise of the warrants included in the units and no sale of any pre-funded units in the offering.